joshuagryphon/plastid/docs/source/examples/gene_expression.rst

 This tutorial illustrates how to measure read density over regions.
-As an example, we look at gene expression (in :term:`raw read counts <counts>` and :term:`RPKM`) using matched sampels of :term:`RNA-seq` and :term:`ribosome profiling` data.
+As an example, we look at gene expression (in :term:`raw read counts <counts>` and :term:`RPKM`) using matched samples of :term:`RNA-seq` and :term:`ribosome profiling` data.

-However, the analysis below applies to other types of :term:`high-throughput sequencing` data (e.g. ClIP-SEQ, :term:`DMS-Seq`, et c).
+However, the analysis below can apply to any type of :term:`high-throughput sequencing` data (e.g. ClIP-seq, ChIP-seq, :term:`DMS-seq`, et c).

 We will do this two ways:

+ #. :ref:`Manually <gene-expression-interactive>`, in an interactive
+    Python session

  #.
 Using the :mod:`~yeti.bin.counts_in_region` script to
     :ref:`count expression automatically <gene-expression-scripts>`.

- #. :ref:`Manually <gene-expression-interactive>`, in an interactive
-    Python session

 The examples below use the :doc:`/test_dataset` we have assembled.

  .. note::

-    For simplicity, we are performing these analyses without use
+    For simplicity, we are:

+     #. performing these analyses without using a :term:`mask file`
+        to exclude repetitive genome seqence from analysis.
+In practice, we would consider doing so.
+See :doc:`/examples/using_masks` for a discussion of the
+        issues involved

+     #. not excluding start and stop codons from read density
+        measurements in :term:`ribosome profiling` data.
+In practice, we would do so, because :term:`start <start codon peak>` and :term:`stop codon peaks <stop codon peak>`, artificially inflate estimates of steady-state translation.

 Tabulating :term:`read counts <counts>` & :term:`RPKM`
 ------------------------------------------------------